With the Memorial Day weekend comes the official start to the camping season, at least here in Indiana.

 Coloring books are not just for little children to enjoy with their crayons, you can get some very detailed ones for older children to enjoy with fine-tipped felts as well.

 - Melissa & Doug jumbo coloring pad–great for smaller children.
 Comes in various styles.

-- Large jumbo-sized crayons that break less easily–perfect for young children.
+- Large jumbo-sized crayons break less easily–perfect for young children.

 - Fine tip felts for coloring more detailed coloring books–pencil crayons work well too, but then you have to make sure to pack a pencil sharpener and put up with pencil shavings that might not make it to the garbage.